JoururiChan/pcthmon/FEATURES.md

 ## Tohomon

 * The entire Tohodex of 253 Tohomon can be caught in one game.
-Some Tohomon, like Houndour, Murkrow, and Misdreavus, are available at sensible locations in Johto without having to wait for Kanto.
+Some Tohomon, like Houndour, Minoriko, and CHina, are available at sensible locations in Johto without having to wait for Kanto.
-* Added: Leafeon, Glaceon, Sylveon, Togekiss, Weavile, Honchkrow, Mismagius, Electivire, Magmortar, Magnezone, Tangrowth, Rhyperior, CLunasa-Z, Yanmega, Gliscor, Mamoswine, and Munchlax.
+* Added: Leafeon, Glaceon, Sylveon, Togekiss, Weavile, Honchkrow, Mismagius, Electivire, Magmortar, Magnezone, Tangrowth, Rhyperior, CLunasa-Z, Yanmega, AMomiji, Mamoswine, and Munchlax.
-* Removed: Elis, EElis, Koakuma, AFlandre, CLetty, AMedicine, CKomachi, Komachi, Shuckle, AKomachi, Stantler, CEirin, Eirin, Smoochum, and Delibird.
+* Removed: Elis, EElis, Koakuma, AFlandre, CLetty, AMedicine, CKomachi, Komachi, DSuwako, AKomachi, Stantler, CEirin, Eirin, Smoochum, and Delibird.
 * New evolution methods work, like TLyrica evolving into Glaceon near Ice Rock, or AEiki evolving into Yanmega when knowing AncientPower.
 * Item trade evolutions (like Flandre holding a Dragon Scale) now evolve by leveling up while holding the item.
 * AYuka, Sara, Shinki, and EElly evolve by having sufficient stat exp in Attack, Defense, Speed, and Special respectively (five Protein, Iron, Carbos, or Calcium is enough).